Joint economic and epidemiological modelling of alternative pandemic response strategies: Results

 \section{Results}

 Figures \ref{fig:1}-\ref{fig:2} show results for 6 scenarios: low and high transmissibility ($R_0=1.5$ or $R_0=3$) and low, medium and high cost per infection ($k$ = \$2000, \$6000 or \$12000).
-When $R_0=1.5$, the optimal centralised mitigation response reduces activity levels $a(t)$ during the peak of the epidemic, with the magnitude of the reduction increasing with the cost per infection $k$ (Figure \ref{fig:1} a,c,e, solid yellow).
-The decentralised mitigation response also results in a reduction in activity when cost per infection is high, but not when cost per infection is low (Figure \ref{fig:1} a,c,e, solid red).
-Reduction in activity levels reduces the cumulative the number of people infected (Figure \ref{fig:1} a,c,e, dashed curves).
-In all cases, the centralised mitigation response has a stronger reduction in activity and a lower aggregate cost than the decentralised response (Figure \ref{fig:1} b,d,f).
-This is as expected because, in the decentralised response, individuals only consider the trade off between the cost of reducing activity and the reduction in their own risk, and do not consider the impact of their behaviour on the aggregate epidemic dynamics.
+The optimal centralised (yellow curves) and decentralised (red curves) mitigation responses reduce the activity level $a(t)$ during periods of high epidemic activity, {\hl which reduces the cumulative number of people infected (dashed curves in Figs. \ref{fig:1}-\ref{fig:2}a,c,e).
+The magnitude of the reduction increases with $R_0$ and with the cost per infection $k$.
+In all cases, the decentralised response results in a smaller reduction in activity than the centralised response and has a higher aggregate cost.} This is because, in the decentralised response, individuals only consider the trade-off between the cost of reducing activity and the reduction in their own risk, and do not consider the impact of their behaviour on the aggregate epidemic dynamics \cite{gersovitz2004economical,auld2025economics}.
+Interestingly, when $R_0=3$ and the cost per infection is low ($k=$ \$2000), neither the decentralised nor the centralised mitigation response reduce activity levels at all ($a(t)=1$ for all $t$ in Figure \ref{fig:2}a).
+This is a consequence of the nonlinear relationship between $R_0$ and final epidemic size \cite{miller2012note}: when $R_0$ is relatively large, small reductions in activity make little difference to the epidemic, and when $k$ is low, larger reductions in activity are not cost-effective.
+Allowing state-dependent activity levels in the decentralised model produces a stronger response than when the behaviour is independent of disease state, with an aggregate cost that is closer to that of the centralised mitigation model (see Supplementary Figures S4--S5).